-The Outliner is a list that organizes data in the blend-file. i.e. the scene data, Video Sequencer data, or anything that gets stored in a blend-file.
+The Outliner is a list that organizes data in the blend-file, i.e. the scene data, Video Sequencer data, or anything that gets stored in a blend-file.
 The Outliner can be used to:

-- Enable or disable selection (to make an object „unselectable“ in the 3D View).
+Enable or disable selection (to make an object „unselectable“ in the 3D Viewport).

 Each row in the Outliner shows a data-block.
-You can click the plus sign to the left of a name to expand the current data-block and see what other data-blocks it contains.
+You can LMB click the disclosure triangle to the left of a name to expand the current data-block and see what other data-blocks it contains.
 Holding Shift when clicking on the disclosure triangle will expand child data-blocks recursively.
 LMB Clicking and dragging along disclosure triangles will expand or collapse multiple data-blocks.

 Selecting and Activating¶